 YNHH contains separate Intensive Care Units for newborn, pediatric, surgical, cardio-thoracic, medical, cardiac, neurosurgical and neurological patients.
 YNHH also functions as a community hospital for the city of New Haven.
 Approximately 42% of the patients discharged reside in New Haven, and the majority of New Haven residents who are hospitalized receive their ongoing care at Yale-New Haven Hospital.
 The Department of Emergency Services, one of New England's busiest, cares for over 80,000 people a year.

 The Yale Primary Care Center, opened in 1976, serves an inner city population and provides continuing care health education to more than 30,000 patients each year.
 YNHH also serves as a secondary treatment center, assisting area physicians with specialty consultations, diagnostic testing, and therapeutic procedures.
 Each year there are 190,000 outpatient visits in 142 outpatient clinics, over 2.5 million tests conducted in the Department of Laboratory Medicine and over 200,000 examinations in Diagnostic Imaging.

 As a tertiary care center, Yale-New Haven Hospital carries out complex procedures and highly specialized consultations.
-Over 55% of hospital discharges are from outside the city of New Haven.
-For example, the Department of Radiology has established a nationally recognized program in Interventional Neuroradiology.
-The Hospital has one of the few programs in its region to treat spinal cord injuries.
+Over half of hospital discharges are from outside the city of New Haven.
 The Stroke Service receives referrals from throughout New England and is involved with clinical trials of new types of stroke treatments, as well as testing the efficacy of new imaging modalities in cerebrovascular disease.
 The Epilepsy Unit provides care for patients referred from throughout the world.

 West Haven VA Medical Center